-Where a person aged 18 or over is in a specified position of trust15 with a child under 18, it is an offence for that person to engage in sexual activity with or in the presence of that child, or to cause or incite that child to engage in or watch sexual activity.
+- report any actions which could be mis-interpreted to their senior manager - always discuss any misunderstanding, accidents or threats with a senior manager - always record discussions and reasons why actions were taken. - record any areas of disagreement about course of action taken and if necessary referred to a higher authority specified position of trust15 with a child under 18, it is an offence for that person to engage in sexual activity with or in the presence of that child, or to cause or incite that child to engage in or watch sexual activity.